JustinSDK/dotSCAD/docs/lib-shape_superformula.md

 # shape_superformula

-Returns shape points and triangle indexes of a [Superformula](https://en.wikipedia.org/wiki/Superformula) shape.
+Returns shape points of a [Superformula](https://en.wikipedia.org/wiki/Superformula) shape.
 They can be used with xxx_extrude modules of dotSCAD.
 The shape points can be also used with the built-in polygon module.

 ## Parameters